Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 1. Paronychia – The Most Frequent Culprit

-Paronychia is an infection of the skin around the nail fold.
+Paronychia is an infection or inflammation of the skin around the nail fold.
 It can be acute or chronic:

-- Acute paronychia usually occurs suddenly due to bacterial invasion, often from minor injuries like nail biting, hangnails, or manicures gone wrong.
+- Acute paronychia usually occurs suddenly due to bacterial invasion after minor injuries like nail biting, hangnails, or manicures that damage the protective nail barrier.

-- Chronic paronychia develops over weeks or months and is commonly caused by repeated exposure to moisture or irritants leading to fungal infections.
+- Chronic paronychia develops over weeks or months and is more often linked to repeated exposure to moisture and irritants, which keeps the nail fold inflamed and vulnerable.

 2. Ingrown Nail (Onychocryptosis)